haiku/website/content/blog/pulkomandy/2020-11-16-haiku_activity_report_october_2020.md

 extensions) which were added by Intel and AMD over the last few years.

-Kallisti5 reworked the options to the configure script which were a bit confusing since the introducion of hybrid builds (yes, that was about 10 years ago).
+Kallisti5 reworked the options to the configure script which were a bit confusing since the introduction of hybrid builds (yes, that was about 10 years ago).
 Now the path to the buildtools repo and the architectures to build for are specified in two different options instead of being somehow merged into one.

-mt has run the code through the clang static analyzing tools and is fixing many small issues in the code, such as unsecure printf format strings, dead assignments, and various other things.
+mt has run the code through the clang static analyzing tools and is fixing many small issues in the code, such as insecure printf format strings, dead assignments, and various other things.
 The code will be more safe and will have less warnings.

 Waddlesplash fixed the code to detect the gcc version to handle gcc 10 as a version